 Well, as a goalkeeper, you’ve got to master the fundamentals of the position.
 Some people say to play goalkeeper you’ve got to be a little crazy, since you’re constantly putting yourself in dangerous positions, whether that’s stopping a one on one or coming out to win a cross.

-But the key to playing goalkeeper is to read the game and limit the number of times you have to make difficult saves or react at the last second since you’re out of position.
+But the key to playing goalkeeper is to read the game soccer and limit the number of times you have to make difficult saves or react at the last second since you’re out of position.
 Understanding the game of soccer is crucial, which comes with experience.
 As a goalkeeper you want to get to the soccer ball before anyone else, obviously, and that means reading the game and positioning yourself properly.
 Let’s take a look at some of the fundamentals of playing keeper and some goalkeeper drills to make you a better keeper overall.

 Coerver Coaching Goalkeeping Essentials: adapting the usual Coerver pyramid method to the folks who wear gloves even in high summer.
 Learn more about this goalkeeping training program which gives you a good foundation of concepts to build off.

 Also, increasingly, in the modern game of soccer, goalkeepers must be good with the soccer ball at their feet, both feet at that.
 Teams like Barcelona and Bayern Munich, use their keeper to keep possession of the soccer ball and sometimes even the keeper or act like a sweeper in the case of Manuel Neuer.
 Simply knock the soccer ball back and forth against a wall will help improve your touch on the soccer ball.